 .claude/skills/) - Hooks — Shell commands triggered by Claude Code events

 Most developers only use the first layer.
 The best setups use all three.
+Here is how to set up each one correctly.

 CLAUDE.md Best Practices